 Vaccinations during pregnancy

 Your first prenatal care appointment will most likely be between weeks 7 and 12.
-After that, as long as your pregnancy is going normally, we’ll see you at:
+After that, as long as your pregnancy is going normally, you’ll have prenatal visits — either in person, online, or by phone — at about:

 - 16 to 20 weeks